9AM - 8PM

 |Mirae Asset Great Consumer - Regular Growth

-Equity - Other
+Equity - Consumption

 Recurring Deposit (RD) is a savings option that helps save for the future.
 In a RD people can save a small amount regularly for a predetermined period and earn interest on those deposits.
 Once the deposit matures the lump sum and interest is paid back.
 Determining the amount one can earn through investing in a RD is easy as the interest rate is fixed throughout the tenure of the RD.
 It doesn’t change unlike some investment products.